snap-stanford/miner-data/Utils/README.txt

 python create_snap_mode_table.py <input_file_path> <mode_name> <dataset_name> <dataset_id>

 Positional Arguments:
-input_file_path:         Path to the input file; Input file should be a tsv.
+input_file:              Path to the input file; Input file should be a tsv.
 mode_name:               Name of the mode being created e.g. genes
 dataset_name:            Name of dataset being used to create the snap mode tables i.e. the
                          dataset the input file comes from. e.g. STRING